KengoTODA/ruleset-for-SLF4J/README.md

 - refactored
 - downgrade XML schema to avoid warning in Eclipse (issue #1)
 - added a test case and fixed a bug about exception which is out of CLASSPATH (issue #2)

+## 0.4
+- fixed wrong description for `Don't use static logger` rule.

 # copyright and license
 Copyright 2012 Kengo TODA (eller86)